Tajinder Bagga arrest: Delhi BJP stages protest, calls Kejriwal 'dictator' | Politics

 - India

-Condemning the arrest of its leader Tajinder Singh Bagga by the Punjab Police here, the saffron party on Saturday staged a protest outside Delhi Chief Minister Arvind Kejriwal's residence and called him ''a dictator''.
+Condemning the arrest of Tajinder Singh Bagga by the Punjab Police here, Delhi BJP leaders on Saturday staged a protest outside Chief Minister Arvind Kejriwal's residence and called him ''a dictator''.

 Delhi BJP chief Adesh Gupta also alleged that with Bagga's arrest, it was clear that the Aam Aadmi Party's national convener had ''misused'' the Punjab Police for personal benefit.